EPIC DANCE SHOWCASE COMPETITION RULES AND REGULATIONS

 - No additional sound equipment or microphones may be used or connected to the Epic sound system.

-- It is advisable for all routines to have an additional CD for back up.
+- It is advisable for all routines to have an additional backup for music.
+We accept iPads, flash drives, phones, and tablets.
+NO CD’S.

-- All music must be labeled with studio name, entry number and song title.
+- All backup music must be labeled with studio name, entry number and song title.

-- No tap sounds are allowed on the CD for entries entered in the Tap category.
+- No tap sounds are allowed in the music for entries entered in the Tap category.

 - High Platinum 289-275